kigihan/z2a/README.md

 Now u can import these exd files to AppScan.

-So... that's all, hope u can enjoy it :)
+So... that's all, hope u like it :)